My foray into retail arbitrage

 How I’m unloading the merchandise

-I listed the products on Poshmark and they’ve been selling great so far.
+I listed the retail arbitrage products on Poshmark and they’ve been selling great so far.
 In a couple of weeks, I should be able to recoup what I spent.
-I opted out of Amazon FBA because I had an issue with my last shipment.
+I opted out of Amazon FBA this time because I had an issue with my last shipment.
 I sent them around $1,000 worth of products and they claimed one of the boxes was empty and the other contained just one item.

-I’ve filed an insurance claim, so hopefully, it will be resolved soon.
-But I want you all to know that issues like this can happen when you use Amazon FBA.
-I recommend taking photos of the boxes before shipping and purchasing additional insurance if necessary.
-From now on, I will probably just use Poshmark for product sales since I can sell everything right away.
-Amazon takes weeks to process shipments, meaning your first sale might be a long way off.
+I’ve filed an insurance claim, so hopefully I can recoup my losses soon.
+But I want you to know that issues like this can happen when you use Amazon FBA.
+I recommend taking photos of the boxes before shipping.
+Purchasing additional insurance is also a good idea if you’re selling high-value items.
+From now on, I will probably just use Poshmark to unload products for retail arbitrage, since I can sell everything faster.

 Bottom line

-Problems aside, I’m enjoying retail arbitrage.
-It’s fun searching for the right products, determining their sales potential and finding ways to earn more rewards from those purchases.
+Problems aside, I’m enjoying retail arbitrage for earning points and miles.
+It’s fun to search for the right products, determine their sales potential and find ways to earn more rewards from those purchases.
 While Amazon FBA was convenient because I only had to make one UPS store run, the disappearing merchandise was not fun to deal with.
-Thus, I’m happy to sell my current inventory on Poshmark.
-I can list and get paid much faster than I ever did with FBA.

 Have you guys dabbled in retail arbitrage?
 What are some tips you’re willing to share with newbies?